 CLICK EACH BLU-RAY CAPTURE TO SEE ALL IMAGES IN FULL 1920X1080 RESOLUTION

 The audio is rendered in a DTS-HD Master stereo at 1797 kbps (24-bit).
 It doesn't have any flaws but the modest effects don't pack much of a wallop.
-One of the better attributes of the presentation is the score by Leith Stevens (The Night of the Grizzly, I Married a Monster From Outer Space, 20 Million Miles to Earth, The Garment Jungle) which adds some legitimacy to the production - exporting tension at the right moments.
+One of the better attributes of the presentation is the score by Leith Stevens (The Gun Runners, The Night of the Grizzly, I Married a Monster From Outer Space, 20 Million Miles to Earth, The Garment Jungle) which adds some legitimacy to the production - exporting tension at the right moments.
 There are optional English subtitles (capital letters in a large font - see sample above) and my Oppo has identified it as being a region FREE disc playable on Blu-ray machines worldwide.

 Nothing - not even a trailer.

 April 15th, 2017

 About the Reviewer: Hello, fellow Beavers!
 I have been interested in film since I viewed a Chaplin festival on PBS when I was around 9 years old.
 I credit DVD with expanding my horizons to fill an almost ravenous desire to seek out new film experiences.
 I currently own approximately 9500 DVDs and have reviewed over 5000 myself.
 I appreciate my discussion Listserv for furthering my film education and inspiring me to continue running DVDBeaver.
 Plus a healthy thanks to those who donate and use our Amazon links.